Leap Castle: In popular culture

-This castle was featured on the cover of several editions of the novel The Riders by Tim Winton.
+The castle was featured on the cover of several editions of the novel The Riders by Tim Winton.

 In 1996, Leap Castle's history and hauntings were examined in Castle Ghosts of Ireland by Robert Hardy.

-A chapter in "The World of Lore: Dreadful Places" by Aaaron Mahnke is also dedicated to Leap Castle.
+A chapter in "The World of Lore: Dreadful Places" by Aaron Mahnke is dedicated to Leap Castle.
 It is titled The Tainted Well in reference to the castle's gruesome oubliette.
-The castle is also featured in his podcast Lore, Episode 68: The Tainted Well.
+The castle is featured in his podcast Lore, Episode 68: The Tainted Well.